unoplatform/Uno.Wasm.Bootstrap/Readme.md

 The file format of the descriptor can [be found here](https://github.com/mono/linker/tree/master/linker#syntax-of-xml-descriptor).

+The Linker can be disabled completely by setting the `WasmShellILLinkerEnabled` property to false.
+This property has no effect when building with AOT enabled.

 ### Dependency management
 The Uno Bootstrapper uses RequireJS for the dependency management, allowing for dependencies to be resolved in a stable manner.